-- place butter with sugar, salt and vanilla sugar in a bowl and stir it until foamy.
+– Place butter with sugar, salt and vanilla sugar in a bowl and beat with a hand mixer until foamy.

-- add one egg after the other slowly into the dough and mix it.
+– Add one egg after the other slowly into the dough, mix well.

-- mix flour and baking powder, then add flour and milk alternating to the dough.
+– Mix flour with baking powder, add flour and milk alternating to the dough.

 Make the dark part of the cake:

-- mix water, sugar and cocoa and bring it to a short boil.
+– Mix water, sugar and cocoa and bring to a brisk boil.

-- pour it into the form and with a fork mix the 2 parts together in order to get the typical marble patter.
+– With a fork mix the 2 parts together so you get the typical marble patter.

-Test to see if the cake is done: Take a knitting needle or a fork and stick it into the cake.
-If no dough will stick on the metal the cake is done.
+– Test to see if the cake is done: Take a knitting needle, tooth pick or a fork and stick it gently into the cake.
+If no dough sticks on the item, the cake is done.

-Take the cake out of the oven, let it cool off a bit, then get it carefully out of the form.
+Remove cake from the oven, let cool off a bit so you can get the cake carefully out of the form.

-If the dough won’t be light and fluffy add some small amount of mineral water which will make it very fluffy.
+If the dough won’t be light and fluffy, add some small amount of mineral water to the dough.